 With today’s technology, more people are telecommuting or working from home.
 That can leave you feeling isolated after moving to a new city.
 However, there are still options for meeting and connecting with the people working with you.
 Whatever your company uses for means of communication, such as email or Facebook, put up a post or send a mass email stating where you’ll be working and when to invite others to join you for the workday.
 That gives you an opportunity to socialize.

 Finding friends in a new city can be challenging and nerve-racking.
 On top of unpacking, transferring your mail, and getting to know the area, you have a responsibility to your social life as well.
 It’s important not to put it on the back burner.
 Socializing is beneficial for your health especially if you work from home and don’t get out much.
 But don’t worry.
 There has been an increase in the number of people who now work from home, so you’re not in this alone.
 Did you know that setting up a company registered office address, that can be used for the sole purpose of meeting and interacting with fellow co-workers and clients, could do you the world of good when it comes to staying on the social scene?
 Even if it’s just a meeting of 10 minutes, being able to network and meet new people will be more beneficial than you think.
 Try some of these tips above, step out of your comfort zone, and make some new friends.

 Interested in the Homes for Heroes Program?

 Homes for Heroes has affiliates all over the country to help you, the hero, save money while buying a home.
-If you’re a Hero and you’re interested in learning more go here to fill out the form, and an affiliate local to you will give you a call.
+If you’re a Hero and you’re interested in learning more, fill out this form, and an affiliate local to you will give you a call.

-If you’re an affiliate and would like to sign up to help Heroes save money, you can do so here.
+If you’re an affiliate and would like to sign up to help Heroes save money, you can sign up here.